Charles I. Jones: Academic contributions

-Jones, with Robert Hall, had an important conceptual influence on Daron Acemoglu, Simon Johnson, and Jim Robinson’s theory of institutions as the fundamental cause of differences in long-run growth.
-In “Why Do Some Countries Produce So Much More Output per Worker than Others”, they attribute growth to particular sources.
+Jones, with Robert Hall, had an important conceptual influence on Daron Acemoglu, Simon Johnson, and Jim Robinson's theory of institutions as the fundamental cause of differences in long-run growth.
+In "Why Do Some Countries Produce So Much More Output per Worker than Others", they attribute growth to particular sources.
+Distance from equator and language countries with better social infrastructure have higher capital accumulation higher productivity and much higher output per worker.
 Greater physical capital intensity or human capital attainment accounts for only a small part of differences in productivity.
-They attribute the rest to “social infrastructure”, a precursor to the institutions of Acemoglu, Johnson, Robinson.
-What’s more, since the rate of capital accumulation is to some degree endogenous to social infrastructure, differences in output directly attributable to capital intensity may all ultimately be due to social conditions.
+Differences in physical capital and educational attainment can only partially explain the variation in output per worker," (Hall and Jones 1999).
+They attribute the rest to "social infrastructure", a precursor to the institutions of Acemoglu, Johnson, Robinson.
+Hall and Jones come up with a model to find the effects social infrastructure has on capital to see if they can explain this huge difference.
+After running their regressions they find that, "a country's long-run economic performance is determined primarily by the institutions and government policies that make up the economic environment within which individuals and firms make investments, create and transfer ideas, and produce goods and services," (Hall and Jones 1999).
+These institutions and policies promote the creation of new goods and services that could improve output per worker.
+For example, before the automatic planting tractor was invented, it took farmers a lot more time to plant their crops.
+What's more, since the rate of capital accumulation is to some degree endogenous to social infrastructure, differences in output directly attributable to capital intensity may all ultimately be due to social conditions.